-" Comrades, it is our duty to come to the aid of the Namibian people in their hour of need.
+"Comrades, it is our duty to come to the aid of the Namibian people in their hour of need.
 There has always been a close historical bond between our struggles.
 Now more than ever, we must show our solidarity...Their victory is our victory".
-Motlatsi that "having been granted licence by the United Nations to go on what one diplomat called a 'turkey shoot' against Swapo guerillas, the military now appears to have convinced themselves that they are the lords and masters of Namibia again." of captured Swapo fighetrs have been executed at point-blank range by South African security forces.
+Motlatsi by the United Nations to go on what one diplomat called a 'turkey shoot' against Swapo guerillas, the military now appears to have convinced themselves that they are the lords and masters of Namibia again."

-One newspaper commented
+One newspaper commented that "having been granted licence